TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 > <i class="ra ra-crossed-swords"></i> **Fireball**
 >
-> As an action, you can spend 1 _mp_ to make an Attack with Knowledge against a target within _long range_ and all targets within _short range_ of them.
+> As an action, you can spend 1 _mp_ to make an <i class="ra ra-crossed-swords"></i> Attack with Knowledge against a target within _long range_ and all targets within _short range_ of them.

 <div class="arrow-block"><span class="arrow-block-text">Upgrade</span></div>

 > <i class="ra ra-crossed-swords"></i> **Firestorm**
 >
-> As an action, you can spend 1 _mp_ to make an Attack with Knowledge against a target within _long range_ and all targets within _medium range_ of them.
+> As an action, you can spend 1 _mp_ to make an <i class="ra ra-crossed-swords"></i> Attack with Knowledge against a target within _long range_ and all targets within _medium range_ of them.

 ## Big special abilities

 Most special abilities are going to be the kind you see above, but sometimes you just want to go _bigger_ to summon a meteor storm or telekinetically pull a starship down from the sky.
 For these sorts of special abilities, talk with your GM.
-It's possible that what you're really trying to do is to [make progress on something big](../gameplay/basic_abilities.md#make-progress-on-something-big).
+It's possible that what you're really trying to do is to [<i class="fa-solid fa-gears"></i> Make Progress on something big](../gameplay/basic_abilities.md#make-progress-on-something-big).

 If you and your GM agree that this is something you should have on your character sheet, then you should pick a way to earn it.
 Maybe you need to develop the special ability as something smaller, and then get the big version after you've upgraded it a certain number of times.
 Maybe the special ability costs more points of potential than a regular one.

 Finally, special abilities get bigger and badder the more requirements you put on them.
 If you want a really big special ability, you should attach some pretty serious requirements.
-Most of the time, this is at least spending downtime to prepare the big special ability for action.
+Most of the time, this is at least spending downtime to ready the big special ability for action.
 Review [requirements](../running_the_game/creating_abilities.md#requirements) with your GM and pick some that make sense!